IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

 You will need to make sure to mount the bacnet-simulator directory as a volume to the Docker Container running the BACnet Simulator Docker Image.
-Make sure your current directory set to xrt-examples/AzureSphere.
+Make sure your current directory is set to xrt-examples/AzureSphere.
 Run the following command to start the BACnet Simulator and mount the bacnet-simulator directory: